mishagray/SwiftTask/README.md

 @end
 ```
+I've added a default exception handler for dependentTaskWith, so don't worry if your block throws an exception.
+The task will "complete" with an Exception result value.

 Here is a quick SwiftTask exception I made for NSFetchedResultsController, since Core Data likes to throw exceptions
 ```swift